RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Developer Manual/API Concepts/API Concepts.md

 ### What is an Item

-Ultimately the Rapid Platform is about helping people track data so they can get their job done.
+Ultimately Rapid Platform is about helping people track data so they can get their job done.
 An individual instance of a table we call an Item.
 For example on the Table of Tasks a single ‘task’ is an item.

 Interacting with Items is the core of interacting with the data stored in Rapid.
 Items follow full CRUD controls.